 In EUR million 2010 2009

 Commitments received

 Unused lines of credit (1) 134 50

 Letters of credit - retrocessionaires (2) 61 137

 Endorsements, sureties 14 16

-Other commitments received
+Other commitments received - -

 TOTAL COMMITMENTS RECEIVED 209 203

 Commitments given

 Letters of credit (3) 1,201 1,484

 Pledged securities 3,691 2,874

 Endorsements, surety 68 23

 Other commitments given 54 75

 TOTAL COMMITMENTS GIVEN 5,014 4,456

 Collateral received from retrocessionaires

 TOTAL COLLATERAL RECEIVED FROM RETROCESSIONAIRES (4) 694 975

-(1) Unused lines of credit represent those facilities available to the Group to enable it to meet its liquidity requirements.
+- (1) Unused lines of credit represent those facilities available to the Group to enable it to meet its liquidity requirements.
 These include overdrafts and lines of credit, but exclude letter of credit facilities.
-The Group has total letter of credit facilities available to it of USD 1,491 million, composed of several syndicated and bilateral lines with international banks.

-(3) Represents the total amount of letter of credits granted by the entity in favour of its cedants, including those issued if(4) This is the total carrying amount of financial assets pledged as collateral for liabilities or contingent liabilities.
+The Group has total letter of credit facilities available to it of USD 1,491 million, composed of several syndicated and bilateral lines with international banks. - (2) Includes letters of credits received from external retrocessionaires. - (3) Represents the total amount of letter of credits granted by the entity in favour of its cedants, including those issued by banks on behalf of the Group. - (4) This is the total carrying amount of financial assets pledged as collateral for liabilities or contingent liabilities.